UsmanSafni/Financial_Assistant/README.md

 # Financial ChatBot Assistant

-## Overview
+## Description
-The Financial ChatBot Assistant is a professional tool designed to guide users through financial metrics and analytics.
-It leverages Langchain's tool calling agent and data visualization to provide insights and visualizations based on user queries.
+The Financial ChatBot Assistant is an interactive tool designed to simplify and enhance financial analysis.
+By leveraging LangChain's tool-calling agent and data visualization capabilities, the chatbot provides insightful responses and visualizations for key financial metrics.
+The system currently supports queries related to three US SEC-listed companies: Microsoft, Apple, and Tesla, offering detailed insights into liquidity, solvency, profitability, and income growth.

+## Problem Statement
+Understanding and analyzing financial metrics is a complex and time-consuming task, especially for non-experts.
+Traditional methods of analyzing financial data often lack interactivity and require advanced technical skills to generate insights and visualizations.
+This project addresses these challenges by combining the capabilities of Large Language Models (LLMs) with automated tool selection and visualization, creating a user-friendly platform for financial analysis.

 ## Features
-1. **Interactive ChatBot**: Users can interact with the bot to ask questions about various financial metrics such as liquidity ratios, solvency ratios, profitability metrics, etc.
+- **Interactive ChatBot**: Query financial metrics like liquidity ratios, solvency ratios, and profitability metrics.
-2. **Financial Ratios Plots**: Generate visual representations of financial ratios for selected companies.
-Available plots include Liquidity Ratios, Solvency Ratios, Profitability Ratios, and Income Growth.
+- **Financial Ratio Plots**: Generate visual representations of financial data, including Liquidity Ratios, Solvency Ratios, Profitability Ratios, and Income Growth.
+- **Dynamic Tool Selection**: LangChain's tool-calling agent selects and sequences tools dynamically to generate accurate responses.
+- **Data Visualization**: Seamlessly integrate financial metrics with visually appealing graphs.

 ![image](https://github.com/user-attachments/assets/42cac309-0bc8-4412-895d-c1bc339a63e7)